Bonnyton, East Ayrshire: Demographics

+Education

+In February 2009, a new Grange Campus, housing Grange Academy, Annanhill Primary School and Park School, opened following the closure of the former Grange Academy, Annanhill Primary and Park School buildings.
+The campus was officially opened by leader of East Ayrshire Council Councillor Douglas Reid and a prayer of dedication by the Very Rev Dr David Lacy.
+As well as providing primary, secondary and special education, the campus also provides learning and teaching opportunities within Scottish Gaelic and houses hearing impairment and visual impairment units.
+The site also houses the Grange leisure centre which is opened for use by the public and features amenities including a main hall with eight badminton courts, two gym halls, the assembly hall of Grange Academy as well as dance studio facilities.
+The construction and opening of the new campus was hailed as "Kilmarnock's showpiece" when opened in 2009.

 Grange Academy plays host to a Scottish Rugby Union 'School of Rugby'.
 In 2012, the school was selected as the Ayrshire base for the Scottish Football Association's Performance Schools, a system devised to support the development of the best young talented footballers across the country (there are seven such schools across Scotland).

-Grange Academy is home to the Scottish Football Association performance school, one of seven schools in Scotland that have been operating since 2012 with the aim to support the development of Scotland's best young footballing talent.
+Grange Academy is a Scottish Football Association performance school, one of only seven across Scotland, with the aim to support the development of Scotland's best young footballing talent.
 The Performance Schools programme is designed to give talented boys and girls, with the best potential to develop their abilities, the opportunity to practise football everyday within an educational environment.

-Andrew Barclay Railway Heritage Centre

-First Minister Alex Salmond visited Kilmarnock to officially open the Andrew Barclay Railway Heritage Centre.
-Opened in January 2008 The Heritage Centre is home to Drake 2086, a locomotive originally built by Andrew Barclay Sons & Co. in 1940.

-Politics and government
+Governance

+Bonnyton Community Council represents the population within Bonnyton in areas of local importance and concern to residents, as well as raising funds for community projects and initiatives such as gala days, community events and special occasions.
+The community council is also involved in the planning and verdict of planning applications relating to the Bonnyton area.

 Bonnyton is represented on East Ayrshire Council as Ward 3 (Kilmarnock West and Crosshouse).
 The current political structure consists of four local councillors; Lillian Jones (Scottish Labour Party), Tom Cook (Scottish Conservative and Unionist Party), Ian Linton (Scottish National Party) and Douglas Reid (Scottish National Party, also leader of East Ayrshire Council).
 In the Scottish Parliament, Bonnyton is represented as part of the Kilmarnock and Irvine Valley constituency.
 The current MSP for the area is Willie Coffey.
 In the UK Parliament, Bonnyton is represented as part of the Kilmarnock and Loudoun constituency.
 The current MP is Alan Brown.

-2022 local election

 Bonnyton, as part of the Kilmarnock West and Crosshouse ward, voted in the most recent election to East Ayrshire Council.
 The results are highlighted in the table below with Councillors elected in bold.

 The SNP (2), Labour (1) and the Conservatives (1) retained the seats they had won at the previous election.

-Timeline of Councillors

 Since the creation of the Kilmarnock West and Crosshouse ward in 2007 in East Ayrshire Council, Bonnyton has been represented by the following councillors.